Justice Department seeks Tesla automated driving documents

 Including the Florida crash, NHTSA has sent investigators to 35 Tesla crashes in which automated systems are suspected of being used.
 Nineteen people have died in those crashes, including two motorcyclists.

+The agency also is investigating complaints that Teslas can brake suddenly for no reason.

 “Full Self-Driving” went on sale late in 2015, and Musk has used the name ever since.
 It currently costs $15,000 to activate the system.
-That year, Musk said the company will have full autonomy in about three years.
+Tsl

 In 2019 he promised a fleet of autonomous robotaxis by 2020, and he said in early 2022 that the cars would be autonomous that year.